jiarong/SSUsearch/README.md

 	bash Anaconda-2.2.0-Linux-x86_64.sh

-Accept the license
+Accept the license.
-Choose an installation directory (default is fine)
+Choose an installation directory (default is fine).
-Add to default path at the end of installation
+Add to default path at the end of installation.

 Then

 	source ~/.bashrc